Phase Transitions in Bandits with Switching Constraints: Introduction

 \subsection{Problem Formulation}

-Consider a $k$-armed bandit problem where a learner chooses actions from a fixed set $[k]=\{1,\dots,k\}$.
-There is a total of $T$ rounds.
-In each round $t\in[T]$, the learner first chooses an action $i_t\in[k]$, then observes a reward $r_t(i_t)\in\mathbb{R}$.
-For each action $i\in[k]$, the reward of action $i$ is i.i.d. drawn from an (unknown) distribution $\cD_i$ with (unknown) expected value $\mu_i$.
-We assume that the distributions $\cD_i$ are standardized sub-Gaussian.\footnote{This is a standard assumption in the stochastic bandit literature.
-Note that the class of sub-Gaussian distributions is sufficiently wide as it contains Gaussian, Bernoulli and all bounded distributions.} Without loss of generality, we assume $\sup_{i,j\in[k]}|\mu_i-\mu_j|\in[0,1]$.
+We now introduce our model.
+Consider a $K$-armed bandit problem where a learner chooses actions from a fixed set $[K]=\{1,\dots,K\}$.
+There is a total of $T$ rounds ($T\ge K$).
+In each round $t\in[T]$, the learner first chooses an action $a_t\in[K]$, then observes and collects a reward $X^t(a_t)\in\mathbb{R}$.
+For each action $k\in[K]$, the reward of action $k$ is i.i.d. drawn from an (unknown) distribution $\cD_k$ with (unknown) expected value $\mu_k$.
+We assume that the distributions $\cD_1,\dots,\cD_K$ are standardized sub-Gaussian.\footnote{This is a standard assumption in the stochastic bandit literature.
+Note that the class of sub-Gaussian distributions is sufficiently wide as it contains Gaussian, Bernoulli and all bounded distributions.} Without loss of generality, we assume $\sup_{i,j\in[K]}|\mu_i-\mu_j|\in[0,1]$.

-In our problem, the learner incurs a switching cost $c_{i,j}=c_{j,i}\ge0$ each time she switches between action $i$ and action $j$ ($i,j\in[k]$).\footnote{We allow $c_{i,j}=\infty$, which means that switching from $i$ to $j$ is prohibited.} In particular, $c_{i,i}=0$ for $i\in[k]$.
+In the \BwSC problem, the learner incurs a switching cost $c_{i,j}\ge0$ each time she switches from action $i$ to action $j$ ($i,j\in[K]$).\footnote{We allow $c_{i,j}=\infty$, which means that switching from $i$ to $j$ is prohibited.
+We also allow $c_{i,j}\ne c_{j,i}$, which means that the switching costs are asymmetric.} In particular, $c_{i,i}=0$ for $i\in[K]$.
 There is a pre-specified \textit{switching budget} $S\ge0$ representing the maximum amount of switching costs that the learner can incur in total.
 Once the total switching cost exceeds the switching budget $S$, the learner cannot switch her actions any more.
 The learner's goal is to maximize the expected total reward over $T$ rounds.

-\subsection{Admissible Policies}
+\subsubsection{Admissible Policies}